By Jane Jenkins

 Businessmen who leveraged the influenza epidemic for profit sold less unusual products.
 One clothing store, noting that “chances are all in favour of persons who do not fear the ‘demic”, recommended that people should “turn thoughts to Fall and Winter Clothing!
 Cheer Up!
 Don’t get Blue!
 Invest in Some New Clothes and Victory Bonds!”
 Another clothing store, headlining its ad with the claim that: “Shakespeare Knew the Value of Sleep” went on to thank the Health Department for closing theatres, bowling alleys, and other places of amusement because this meant there was “Nothing to Do But Z-Z-Z” – in Pussy-willow Pyjamas and Nightshirts that were “soft as a kitten’s wrist and only $2.00”.
 Stores selling foot-ware highlighted the need to keep feet dry and comfortable with new shoes or boots.
 Druggists guaranteed their hot water bottles were “assistant ‘flu chasers”.

 These ads prove that hope sells.
 And we see this age-old truth playing out again today.
 In the end, long after COVID-19 fades away, profiting from pandemics will endure.

-Jane Jenkins is an Associate Professor of Science and Technology Studies at St. Thomas University.
+Jane Jenkins is an Associate Professor and Director of the Science and Technology Studies program at St. Thomas University.
 To see Dr. Jenkins speak with ATV News about the Spanish Flu click here.